Tareesh2000/TODO/README.md

 # Getting Started with Create React App
-# This is the todo app
+# This is the baisc todo app built using react.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts